adamshand/astro.adam.nz/src/pages/carnivore/story.md

 In retrospect, I think this is what I did wrong the first time I tried Carnivore.
 I didn’t eat enough because I got bored with the food.
-I didn’t eat enough fat (and since I was underweight, I also didn’t have fat stores to burn).
+I didn’t eat enough fat (and since I was underweight, I didn’t have my own fat stores to burn).
 It also turned out that the “pure pork” sausages I was eating a lot of contained rusk, spices, and preservatives.

 About six months into Carnivore, I had a moment where I suddenly realised that “I felt like me” again.
 I had energy again.
 The libido of a 30-year-old.
 My